KraXen72/rosebox/discord/README.md

 2. if you want live reload, use something like betterdiscord. modify the paths in `scripts/watcher.js` to point at this directory and at the betterdiscord install directory. then run watcher.js while sass extension is watching

-the old version of this theme in vanilla css can be found [here](https://github.com/KraXen72/rosebox-discord) for questions contact KraXen72#9190 on Discord
+the old version of this theme in vanilla css can be found [here](https://github.com/KraXen72/rosebox-discord) for questions contact KraXen72#9190 on Discord.

-S